The Realities of Climate Change

 Since the late ‘70s, the federal Office of Surface Mining Reclamation and Enforcement (OSMRE) has overseen reclamation activities for shuttered mines.
 Critics of the OSMRE say that many reclamation efforts have been myopic, only aiming to cover up the scars of mining rather than bringing back some measure of health to denuded ecosystems and communities.
 In recent years, organizations like Appalachian Headwaters, Green Forests Work, and Reclaim Appalachia have formed throughout Appalachian coal country in order to demonstrate a more holistic approach to post mine lands by building soils, cleaning waterways, planting forests, growing food, and creating jobs where damage has been greatest.

 Appalachian Groundswell (AG) is adding to those efforts.
 To date, AG has focused on working with regulatory authorities like the Army Corps of Engineers to conduct stream restoration on qualifying land.
-Inspired by conversations with RDG principal and agroforestry expert Jono Neiger, they have begun exploring how agroforestry production can integrate with restoration efforts to multiply the beneficial impacts for both rural communities and regional ecosystems.
+Inspired by conversations with RDG’s Jono Neiger, they have begun exploring how agroforestry production can integrate with restoration efforts to multiply the beneficial impacts for both rural communities and regional ecosystems.
 Together, AG and RDG are developing a pilot agroforestry restoration project in Letcher County, Kentucky with the hope that this model will become an accepted and replicable land management practice for stream restoration projects.

 According to Project Drawdown research, an acre of multistrata agroforestry – essentially an overstory of taller trees and an understory of one or more layers of crops – can sequester as much as 2.8 tons of carbon per acre per year, with the added benefit of producing food.
-Agroforestry systems are particularly well-suited to the steep slopes and degraded lands of coal country, but there are still many unknowns about implementation and labor costs, processing and distribution patterns, market potential for agroforestry crops, and returns on investment.
-It is hoped that the Letcher County pilot project will be able to address these unknowns and successfully demonstrate the economic, environmental, and social benefits of regenerative agriculture systems.
+Agroforestry is well-suited to the steep slopes and degraded lands of coal country, but there are still unknowns about implementation and labor costs, processing and distribution, and market potential.
+It is hoped that the Letcher County pilot project will begin to address these unknowns and demonstrate the benefits of regenerative agriculture systems.

 Shifting the Zeitgeist